-Capability: In this pattern, each of the N (N ≥ 2) versions of the designs are independently implemented, but the versions are functionally equivalent systems.
-The versions are operated independently and the critical aspects of the system state are compared in order to detect and correct errors/failures due to Bohrbugs or Heisenbugs.
+Capability: In this pattern, each of the N (N >= 2) versions of the designs are independently implemented, but the versions are functionally equivalent systems.
+The versions are operated independently and the critical aspects of the system state are compared to detect and correct errors/failures due to Bohrbugs or Heisenbugs.
+The flowchart in Figure 39 describes the working of this pattern.